twio142/searchjump.yazi/README.md

  to search.

-## if you want use re match
+## It is worth noting

 - the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.

-- It is worth noting that the re match is case insensitive whether you use uppercase or lowercase in your regular expression
+-  the re match is case insensitive whether you use uppercase or lowercase in your regular expression

+- the `<Enter>` key will jump to the first match result or only result.